Immunization Reporting for Meaningful Use

 The West Virginia Statewide Immunization Information System (WVSIIS) is now accepting electronic HL7 messages from certified electronic health record (EHR) systems for immunization reporting and Meaningful Use attestation.
 EHR reporting is designed to be secure, automated, and unobtrusive to practice operations.
 Successful ongoing submission to WVSIIS using the EHR reporting method will assist providers (eligible hospitals and eligible professionals) in receiving Medicare and Medicaid incentive funds.
 The information below provides an overview of the Modified Stage 2 MU immunization reporting process in West Virginia for the 2015 reporting period.
 Registration guidance for the 2016 reporting period will be provided soon.

 Eligibility - Providers may register for Stage 1 or Stage 2 Meaningful Use reporting.
 Providers must have met Stage 1 requirements in order to register for Stage 2.
 Please see the attestation checklist and instructions for stage 1 and stage 2.

-Registration - The Bureau for Public Health online registration system is now live for providers to register their intent to report cancer data, immunization data, syndromic surveillance data, or electronic laboratory reports.
+Registration - The Bureau for Public Health online registration system is now live for providers to register their intent to report immunization data.

 Standardized Immunization Data Specifications - The Implementation Guide for Immunization assists EHR vendors in the implementation of standardized electronic reporting.
 It includes both business rules and standardized specifications for HL7 2.5.1.
 Here is a listing of required fields for immunization.